Congdinh1801/Overview-of-REU-Summer-2021-Smart-Cities-UNLV-/README.md

   Panoptic segmentation is a unified task of instance segmentation and semantic segmentation such that all pixels are assigned a class label and all object instances are uniquely segmented.
 ## II.
 Object detection with YOLOv5:
 1. Train YOLOv5 on FLIR dataset: https://github.com/Congdinh1801/yolov5forFLIRdataset
-2. Train YOLOv5 on nuImages dataset:
+2. Link to the original YOLOv5 github: https://github.com/ultralytics/yolov5
+3. More information about YOLOv5 can be found in this well explaind article: https://blog.roboflow.com/yolov5-improvements-and-evaluation/
+4. YOLOv5 tutorial provided by the author on Colab: https://blog.roboflow.com/how-to-train-yolov5-on-a-custom-dataset/
+5. A useful Youtube tutorial on "How to Train YOLO v5 on a Custom Dataset" https://www.youtube.com/watch?v=MdF6x6ZmLAY and the corresponding Colab notebook https://colab.research.google.com/drive/1gDZ2xcTOgR39tGGs-EZ6i3RTs16wmzZQ
 ## III.
 Object detection with YOLOR:
 a.
-Original paper and github:
+Original paper https://arxiv.org/pdf/2105.04206 and author's github https://github.com/WongKinYiu/yolor
 ## IV.
 Panoptic segmentation:
 1. EfficientPS:

-* Original paper and GitHub:
+* Original paper https://arxiv.org/pdf/2004.02307 and author's GitHub https://github.com/DeepSceneSeg/EfficientPS

 * My customized tutorial to train EfficientPS on Cityscapes dataset: https://github.com/Congdinh1801/EfficientPS_Cityscapes